-But the environment along Leesville Rd were little changed from two years ago,
+But the environments along Leesville Rd were little changed from two years ago,

 Which is when I last rode that section of Leesville Rd.

-Doc Nichols Rd, on the other, was a completely changed landscape and road.
+Doc Nichols Rd, on the other hand, was a completely changed landscape and road.

 Too many housing developments messing up what used to be GREAT cycling roads.

 Despite the changed conditions, the temps were rising and the ride became quite pleasant.